tsgates/arch-wiki-markdown/wiki/VMware.md

 Tip:Also handled by vmware-patch.

-1) The vmware-USBArbitrator script is missing

-For some reason, some installations are missing the vmware-USBArbitrator script.
+If VMware services are running (see step 7. for a systemd service), your installation is missing the vmware-USBArbitrator script.
 To readd it manually see this forum post.

-You may also manually extract the VMware bundle and copy the vmware-USBArbitrator script from
+You may also manually extract the VMware bundle and copy the vmware-USBArbitrator script from destination folder/vmware-usbarbitrator/etc/init.d/ to /etc/init.d/:
-<destination folder>/vmware-usbarbitrator/etc/init.d/ to /etc/init.d/:

-    $ ./VMware-<edition>-<version>.<release>.<architecture>.bundle --extract /tmp/vmware-bundle
+    $ ./VMware-edition-version.release.architecture.bundle --extract /tmp/vmware-bundle
     # cp /tmp/vmware-bundle/vmware-usbarbitrator/etc/init.d/vmware-USBArbitrator /etc/init.d/

-2) The vmware-usbarbitrator binary is segfaulting

-This could also mean that the vmware-usbarbitrator binary called in the script is segfaulting:

-    # vmware-usbarbitrator

-    Pipe unexpectedly closed.

-    # vmware-usbarbitrator --info -f

-    VTHREAD initialize main thread 2 "usbArb" pid 6426 Segmentation fault
+> vmci/vsock modules not loading automatically

+The full error is:

+    Failed to open device "/dev/vmci": No such file or directory Please make sure that the kernel module 'vmci' is loaded.
+    Module DevicePowerOn power on failed.
+    Failed to start the virtual machine.

-This is caused by an empty /etc/arch-release (owned by filesystem).
-It is used by the service to alter its behavior based on the distribution's release version.
+This is caused by an issue in the assignment of $mod in /etc/init.d/vmware:

-To fix it, add a version string in the form of <year>.<month>(.<day>) (e.g. 2013.04.01).

-> process XXXX: Attempt to remove filter function [...]

-The full error is, for example:

-    process 6094: Attempt to remove filter function 0xadcc96f0 user data 0xb795aba0, but no such filter has been added D-Bus not built with -rdynamic so unable to print a backtrace Aborted

-This means that the hal daemon is not running.
-Install hal from the AUR and start the daemon with:

-    # hald
+    Starting VMware services:
+      Virtual machine monitor                                   done
+      Virtual machine communication interface                   failed
+      VM communication interface socket family                  failed
+      Blocking file system                                      done
+      Virtual ethernet                                          done
+      VMware Authentication Daemon                              done

+This can be fixed by just not using it:

+    /etc/init.d/vmware

+    @@ vmwareStartVmci()
+    ...
+    - vmwareLoadModule "$mod"
+    + vmwareLoadModule "$vmci"
+    [...]

+    @@ vmwareStopVmci()
+    ...
+    - vmwareUnloadModule "${mod}"
+    + vmwareUnloadModule "$vmci"
+    [...]

+    @@ vmwareStartVsock()
+    ...
+    - vmwareLoadModule "$mod"
+    + vmwareLoadModule "$vsock"
+    [...]

+    @@ vmwareStopVsock()
+    ...
+    - vmwareUnloadModule "$mod"
+    + vmwareUnloadModule "$vsock"

+The vmware services can then be restarted.

 > The installer fails to start